-STEP 3.
-Determine how many rain barrels are needed.
+STEP 3 - Determine how many rain barrels are needed.
 Attempt to capture the volume from a one-inch storm.

-STORMWATER VOLUME (gallons) ÷ RAIN BARREL STORAGE CAPACITY (gallons) = NUMBER OF RAIN BARRELS NEEDED barrel will be needed to capture a one-inch storm:
+VOLUME (gallons) ÷ RAIN BARREL STORAGE CAPACITY (gallons) = NUMBER OF RAIN BARRELS NEEDED

-STEP 4.
-Address the overflow.
+STEP 4 - Address the overflow.
 Be sure to note where the overflow will go during large storms.
 Avoid directing the overflow next to building foundations.
-Plan to use a splash guard, install a soaker hose, or build a slight swale to direct overflow away from your home and into an area where it can be absorbed, such as a naturally vegetated area, a rain garden, or dry well.
+Plan to use a splash guard, install a soaker hose or build a slight swale to direct overflow away from your home and into an area where it can be absorbed, such as a naturally vegetated area, rain garden or dry well.